scherrer-txt/cybrpapers/README.md

 ![Cybrpapers banner](./banner.jpg)

-> Hand-crafted wallpapers in a visual style inspired by the UI design language and color palette popularized by **Cyberpunk 2077**.
+> Collection of hand-crafted wallpapers in a visual style inspired by the UI design language and color palette popularized by **Cyberpunk 2077**.
-> Mimicking the way ambient light reflects off digital surfaces.
+> Mimicking the way ambient light reflects on screen surfaces.

+You can download the [wallpapers are here](https://github.com/scherrer-txt/cybrpapers/tree/main/wallpapers).

 ---